A network of regenerative practitioners, educators, and consultants.

 What are the professional standards?

 These are the standards of professionalism that IEA accredited members must uphold when offering advice on regenerative agriculture.
-They also ensure that IEA accredited members are undertaking continued learning and professional development.
-Accreditees should remain open to exploring new beliefs and attitudes.
-It is expected that they share their knowledge and skills with the wider community.
+The standards also ensure that IEA accredited members are undertaking continued learning and professional development.
+Accreditees should remain open to exploring new beliefs and attitudes, and it is expected that they share their knowledge and skills with the wider community.

 Who governs the standards?

-IEA is a member-owned co-operative; and so the IEA Accreditation and its associated standards are governed by this community of practitioners.
-All members of the IEA co-operative (accreditees are automatically members) can vote to change the ethical and professional standards at the AGM.
+IEA is a co-operative owned by the members; and so the IEA Accreditation and its associated standards are governed by this community.
+All members of the IEA co-operative (accreditees must be members) can vote to change the ethical and professional standards at the AGM.
 Any proposed changes must be sent to the membership in advance.

 How was the accreditation developed?

 The accreditation was developed in consultation with IEA members.
-You can read about its history and development in this publication.
-It is currently a pilot; this means that accreditees can participate in the ongoing co-design of the accreditation as it is refined throughout 2024 and beyond.
+You can read about the history and development of the IEA Accreditation in this publication.
+The program is currently a pilot; this means that accreditees can participate in the ongoing co-design of the accreditation as it is refined throughout 2025 and beyond.
 IEA believes community ownership and industry collaboration through co-design are central features of the accreditation development.
 We hope accreditees will have a sense of pride in, and responsibility for, the process and standards of accreditation.

 To read the ethical and professional standards, access the IEA Accreditation Handbook below.